Computer Vision Applications Examples Across Different Industries

 Picture 3.
 Example of facial recognition with the OpenCV library // Beatrice Murch, Sylenius; Wikimedia Commons

 However, possible applications of Computer Vision in identification do not stop at face recognition.
-Identifications by body parameters such as height, width, limb length, and even stride type are developing methods that can be used in complex to ensure identification error to be minimal.
+Identifications by body parameters such as height, width, limb length, and even stride type are developing methods that can be used in complex environments to ensure identification errors are minimal.

 Computer Vision applications in Healthcare